 Bolivia is a sadly underrated country in South America, although that is gradually changing.
 Less commercial then neighbouring Peru, and one of the cheapest countries in South America, backpacking Bolivia means you can pack a whole lot of incredible experiences into a small budget.
 Bolivia really is one of the best countries to backpack in South America, and I’ve put together this guide with all you need to know about backpacking in Bolivia.

-Skip ahead to to read articles about specific destinations in Bolivia
+Skip ahead to read articles on specific destinations in Bolivia

 Vital Information for Bolivia: